iltempo/micro-plugin-site-verification/README.md

 ### 3. Set up the plugin for your site

 Add the content of the meta tag from before to the plugin settings on Micro.blog

+### 4. Finish the verification process

+Now you should be able to finalize the verification process in the Google Search Console.
+In addition, you could add a default sitemap *sitemap.xml*.